Input Eastern Languages With Steam Deck

 Side Notes

-• The Fcitx5 flatpak has fcitx-qt input module plugin included.
+- The Fcitx5 flatpak has fcitx-qt input module plugin included.

-• Even though the flatpak doesn’t have gtk immodule, it works under flatpak firefox anyway.
+- Even though the flatpak doesn’t have gtk immodule, it works under flatpak firefox anyway.

-• Users got to used to the scenario to change the input method by cursor then change the keyboard layout by controller.
+- Users got to used to the scenario to change the input method by cursor then change the keyboard layout by controller.

-• Noted that libchewing is developed for general keyboard, thus the candidate number selection is based on general keyboard, instead of indication of the Steam keyboard.
+libchewingis developed for general keyboard, thus the candidate number selection is based on general keyboard, instead of indication of the Steam keyboard. - You can edit the preference of Chewing module to use

 Valve package details

-• interesting finding from steamdeck-kde-presets:
+interesting finding from

-• Input method modules are exported in /etc/xdg/plasma-workspace/env/ibus.sh, thus we kept our own in ~/.config/plasma-workspace, the coresponded per-user configuration directory, as shown in above tutorial.
+/etc/xdg/plasma-workspace/env/ibus.sh, thus we kept our own in~/.config/plasma-workspace, the coresponded per-user configuration directory, as shown in above tutorial. - The Deck UI is running under Wayland, while plasma is traditional X11, check

-• Some other customizations found
+Some other customizations found

-• Judging by the cursor shown during transition, it is obvious that the Deck UI and desktop are orthogonal.
+dracutinstead of default initial ramfs generatormkinitcpioused in regular Arch Linux. - Judging by the cursor shown during transition, it is obvious that the Deck UI and desktop are orthogonal.

-• The display manager used is SDDM.
+- The display manager used is SDDM.

-• glibc is broken, you cannot generate locales even after unlock read-only mode.
+glibcis broken, you cannot generate locales even after unlock read-only mode.

-• Noted that throughout this tutorial, we didn’t disable the said readonly status quo.
+Noted that throughout this tutorial, we didn’t disable the said readonly status quo.